JeffSpindler/Factorio-Mods/MaxRateCalculator/README.md

 ### 2.0.15
 * Fixed bug recipes (like uranium processing) that have % chance causing crash
 * Added fix for possible uninitalized variable (marc_selected_units) crash reported in mod portal.
 Could not reproduce this, but added defensive code.

+### 2.0.18
+Fix for crash on player death when using selection tool Calculates rates for mining drills and pumpjacks (however, not sulfuric acid consumption for uranium mining)